Ankeet1729/api-fuzzer/README.md

 ## Usage

-For seeing the usage, just type
+For seeing the usage,

 ``
 python3 fuzzer.py
 ``

-For more information on the different options available, type
+For more information on the different options available,

 ``
 python3 fuzzer.py -h